Explore Peru & Bolivia

 Is this trip right for me?

-The Andes Mountains are breathtaking, but the heights reached on this trip can cause some people to suffer from altitude sickness, regardless of age or health.
-Please see the ‘Medical and health information’ section of Essential Trip Information for more important information on this.
+This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
+Please see the Medical and health information section of the Essential Trip Information for more detail.

 According to Machu Picchu visiting regulations, all visitors must follow a pre-determined route within the site.
 This route must be followed in one direction only, and once the guided visit commences exiting and re-entering the site is not permitted.
 Once the guided visit concludes, visitors must exit the site and personal exploration of Machu Picchu is not permitted.
-Please refer to the itinerary for details.
+Please refer to the Itinerary for details.

 Travellers who choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), will not follow the same routes within Machu Picchu.
 This means that you may not be able to have photos together, overlooking Machu Picchu.
 This applies to travellers on the same booking or separate bookings.